10500x/3dGo/README.md

 pip install panda3d
 ```
  ## Warnings

-This is still in developing, the game it's totally playable, besides the time option that works whenever and however it wants.
-One problem you may encounter is that the size of the window might not fit your screen properly I'm working into fix it.
+This is still in develop, the game it's totally playable, besides the time option that works whenever and however it wants.
+This project is heavily vibe-coded.

 ## Usage
 For the 3d version, just change directory into the folder and write